 Is Central Indiana a good place to grow old?
 Are the basic needs of older adults in Central Indiana being met?
 What are emerging trends and issues related to older adults in Central Indiana?

-It is also important to acknowledge that older adults in Central Indiana experience aging differently based on their age, race, ethnicity, income levels and other factors.
-Systemic inequity—which includes systemic racism and biases against gender, income, sexual orientation and others—exists across multiple systems.3 These behaviors are difficult to overcome without the support and influence of external entities to call out the negative efforts and identify solutions to address those issues.
+It is also important to acknowledge that older adults in Central Indiana experience aging differently based on their race, ethnicity, income levels, and other factors.
+Systemic inequity—which includes systemic racism and biases against age, gender, income, sexual orientation, and others—exists across multiple systems.3 These barriers are difficult to overcome without the support and influence of external entities to call out the negative efforts and identify solutions to address those issues.

 Purpose of report:

-Funded by the Central Indiana Senior Fund, the State of Aging in Central Indiana Report was developed to act as the premier source of data related to aging in Central Indiana.
-This report, along with the accompanying interactive online portal and issue briefs, is intended to inform policy at state and local levels, influence the distribution of funds addressing older adult needs, and guide organizations as they work with older adults in their communities.
+Initiated by the Central Indiana Senior Fund in 2018, the State of Aging in Central Indiana Report now serves as the go-to source of information related to aging in Central Indiana.
+This is a regularly updated report, along with its accompanying issue briefs and interactive online portal, that is intended to inform policy at state and local levels, influence the distribution of funds addressing older adult needs, and guide organizations as they work with older adults in their communities.

 Approach: